 1. Gross Error

-This type of error arises due to human mistakes during reading, recording and calculating measurement values from a instrument.
+This type of error arises due to human mistakes during reading, recording and calculating measurement values from an instrument.
 Suppose a person reads 12 as 21 by mistake then this type of error is called Gross error.

-Gross error can be avoided by two methods.
+A gross error can be avoided by two methods.

 2. Systematic Errors